elucian/bee/syntax/composite.md

 ## Tuple

-A tuple is  a literal, that looks like a complex expression:
+A tuple is an enumeration of elements enclosed in parenthesis and separated by comma:

 **examples**
 ```